 - Beef jerky

 Is a Ketogenic Diet Safe?
 That’s A Lot of Fat

 It seems like a lot of fat but they are healthy fats that your body actually needs to function properly.
 Even saturated fat is not the devil it has been made out to be!
 What you are not doing is consuming a lot of unhealthy fat in combination with huge amounts of high sugar/high carbohydrate foods.
 Think pizza, ice cream, Kentucky Fried Chicken and other fast foods.
 Here is a scientific study that helps show a ketogenic diet is healthier AND more effective than low fat dieting.
 And here is another one.

 A Word on Salt and Electrolytes

 Do not omit essential electrolytes: Sodium (Na+), Chloride (Cl-), Potassium (K+), Magnesium (Mg++), Calcium (Ca++), Phosphate (HPO4–), Bicarbonate (HCO3-).
-Lack of electrolytes or more pointedly the bodies primary electrolyte sodium (aka Salt) is responsible for lethargy, brain fog and keto flu symptoms on high fats diets.
+Lack of electrolytes or more pointedly the bodies primary electrolyte sodium (aka Salt) is responsible for lethargy, brain fog and “keto flu”symptoms on low carb/high fat diets.

 For the first time in my life I have actually had some serious weight loss success and it has been a ketogenic diet that has done it for me.
 I am convinced it can help you as well.

-Be sure to download the Ketogenic Diet Plan for Beginners PDF!
+Be sure to download the Ketogenic Diet for Beginners PDF!

 Did you enjoy this post?
 Please share it on social media.
 Thank you.